nullvaluez/nodeflow/README.md

-# Interaction Recorder - Chrome Extension
+# NodeFlow - Chrome Extension

-A powerful Chrome extension that records web interactions and generates automation tasks for tools like n8n, Puppeteer, Playwright, and custom sneaker bots.
+NodeFlow is a Chrome extension that records web interactions and generates automation tasks for tools like n8n, Puppeteer, Playwright, and custom sneaker bots.

 ## 🚀 Features